leoTiez/nucleosome-fpca/README.md

 `data/mat_small_genes` for small genes, and `data/mat_large_genes` for large genes.
 Folders of the cell strains with in these directories are named after the cell strain without the `*.bam` suffix.

+For getting a feeling for the implemented analysis in a step-by-step manner, look at the provided Jupyter notebooks.
+- An example case is given in `Example Case.ipynb`
+- The result for different base functions is presented in `Base function comparison.ipynb`
+- Conventional PCA is compared to fPCA in `Comparison fPCA and PCA.ipynb`
+- We plot nucleosome phasing with respect to Pol II occupancy as required by the reviewers in `Nucleosome phasing with respect to Pol II.ipynb`

 To run the clustering analysis using the Jehnsen-Shannon distance and fPCA run

 ```commandline